Soap Brows Tutorial: How to Get Fluffy, Laminated-Looking Brows at Home - Brittany Cosmetics

 Step 1: Prep Your Brows

 Start with clean, dry brows.
-Remove any makeup residue or oils from the brow area — soap adheres better to clean hair.
 Brush your brows with a dry spoolie first to remove any tangles and see your natural brow shape clearly.

 Step 2: Load the Spoolie with Soap

-Lightly dampen your spoolie brush with water — just a small amount; the spoolie should be damp, not wet.
+Lightly dampen your spoolie brush with water.
 Press the damp spoolie firmly against the surface of your soap bar and twist slightly to pick up product.
-The spoolie should have a light, even coating of soap — not clumped or overloaded.
+The spoolie should have a light, even coating of soap.

 Step 3: Brush Brows Upward

-Using the soap-loaded spoolie, brush your brow hairs firmly upward in the direction of hair growth.
+Brush your brow hairs firmly upward in the direction of hair growth.
 Start from the inner corner and work outward, brushing all hairs straight up.
-For the tail of the brow, brush hairs upward and slightly outward.
-The soap will hold the hairs in place as it dries — work quickly before it sets.
+Work quickly before the soap sets.

 Step 4: Shape and Define

-Once the hairs are set upward, use a spoolie or your fingertip to gently shape the brow into your desired form.
-You can push the inner hairs slightly outward for a more natural look, or keep everything straight up for maximum drama.
+Once the hairs are set upward, gently shape the brow into your desired form.
 The soap gives you a short window to adjust before it sets firmly.

 Step 5: Fill in Sparse Areas (Optional)

-If you have sparse areas or gaps in your brows, use a brow pencil or an angled brush with a dark eyeshadow to fill them in with hair-like strokes.
-Work in the direction of hair growth and keep strokes light and feathery — the goal is to mimic natural hairs, not to draw a solid line.
-The soap brow look is about texture and fullness, not precision.
+Use a brow pencil or an angled brush with a dark eyeshadow to fill in sparse areas with hair-like strokes.
+Work in the direction of hair growth and keep strokes light and feathery.

 Step 6: Clean Up the Edges

-Use a small concealer brush to clean up any soap residue or stray hairs beneath the brow.
-A clean lower edge makes the soap brow look more polished and defined without losing the natural, fluffy quality of the top.
+Use a small concealer brush to clean up any soap residue or stray hairs beneath the brow for a polished, defined finish.

 Tips for Perfect Soap Brows